Basic information about JOLISAA formal Consortium partners

 The Agricultural Economics Research Centre (LEI) and the Technology and Agrarian Development (TAD) chairgroup of Wageningen University are part of the social sciences group of Wageningen University and Research Centre.

-ETC Foundation is a not-for-profit research and advisory organisation of around 60 experts specialised in development programmes and is registered in the Netherlands.
+ETC Foundation is a not-for-profit research and advisory organisation of around 50 experts specialised in development programmes and is registered in the Netherlands.
 ETC's main areas of expertise are rural development, sustainable agriculture and NRM, urban agriculture, indigenous knowledge systems, renewable energy systems and public health programmes.
-ETC was founded in 1974 and has developed an exceptional and innovative network amongst governmental and non-governmental organisations all over the world.
+ETC was founded in 1974 and has developed innovative networks among governmental and non-governmental organisations all over the world.
 Sustainable development initiatives at the local level are encouraged and supported by the optimal use of available knowledge, skills, resources and institutional capacity.
-Within ETC, the EcoCulture unit will support this project, and in doing so, interacts intensively with the members of the PROLINNOVA network in South Africa and Kenya.
+Within ETC, the AgriCulture unit is involved in the JOLISAA project.
+In doing so, it interacts intensively with the members of the Prolinnova (PROmoting Local INNOVAtion) networks in South Africa and Kenya.

 ICRA (International Centre for development oriented Research in Agriculture) is a European institution, with main offices in Wageningen (Netherlands) and Montpellier (France) and satellite offices and regional representation in the South (e.g. in Southern Africa).